looker-open-source/components/src/components/Text/Text.md

 <div class="doc-section-divider"></div>

-### Text Mode
+### Text Variants

-Lens provides a few modes for the `<Text />` component based on common patterns we use in our applications, the `mode` property will change that will change the color the rendered text.
+Lens provides a few variants for the `<Text />` component based on common patterns we use in our applications, the `variant` property will change that will change the color the rendered text.

 ```js
 <Text>Regular Text</Text>